MicrosoftDocs/memdocs/memdocs/intune/protect/device-protect.md

 On its own, Microsoft Defender for Endpoint provides several security focused benefits.
 Microsoft Defender for Endpoint also [integrates with Intune](../protect/advanced-threat-protection.md) and is supported on several device platforms.
 With integration, you gain a mobile threat defense app and add capabilities to Intune for keeping data and devices safe.
 These capabilities include:

-- **Support for Microsoft Tunnel** - Microsoft Defender for Endpoint is the Tunnel application you use with [Microsoft Tunnel](../protect/microsoft-tunnel-overview.md), a VPN gateway solution for Intune.
-When used as the Tunnel app, you don’t need a subscription for Microsoft Defender for Endpoint.
+- **Support for Microsoft Tunnel** - On Android devices, Microsoft Defender for Endpoint is the client application you use with [Microsoft Tunnel](../protect/microsoft-tunnel-overview.md), a VPN gateway solution for Intune.
+When used as the Microsoft Tunnel client app, you don’t need a subscription for Microsoft Defender for Endpoint.

 - **Security tasks** – With [security tasks](../protect/atp-manage-vulnerabilities.md), Intune admins can take advantage of Microsoft Defender for Endpoint's [threat and vulnerability management](/windows/security/threat-protection/windows-defender-atp/next-gen-threat-and-vuln-mgt) capabilities.
 How it works: